TheMindVirus/RKDA/README.md

 load time: virtually instant (500ms)
 Synonymous with: 3D Website, Gaming Platform, Virtual Arcade, Metaverse, Multiverse etc...
 In Context: Intel ARC [RKDΛ] or Valve [RKDΛ] ? or SONY [RKDΛ]  or Someone's [RKDΛ]
-- Can be specified without braces e.g.  RKDΛ-Server (or rkda-server for repository specific packages)
-- Can also be specified without the a e.g. sudo ./rkd and sudo apt-get rkd (either pronounced arcade or wrecked)
 ```
+Can be specified without braces e.g. `RKDΛ-Server` (or rkda-server for repository specific packages) \
+Can also be specified without the a e.g. `sudo ./rkd` or `sudo apt-get rkd` (either pronounced arcade or wrecked) \
 ASUS Republic of Gamers' [RKDΛ]: https://youtu.be/jm1obhFRpdU